YellowArchitect/YellowArchitect.github.io/_posts/2022-01-26-site-updated.md

 Finally, the DND API is no more for two reasons.
 One, I had essentially no work for it done.
 Two, as much as I enjoy the occasional game of DND, it also annoys me to no end and I simply don't have the patience or heart to work on the project anymore.

-I hope everyone who read this is having a great day and I'll keep you guys posted.
+I hope everyone who reads this is having a great day and I'll keep you guys posted.
 Cheers!